-We frequuiently saw signs for both summer and winter diesel, although by the time we were traveling the winter fuel pumps were not operating.
+We frequently saw signs for both summer and winter diesel, although by the time we were traveling the winter fuel pumps were not operating.

-We also occassionally saw signs for Euro diesel which I interpreted as being the European equivalent of the US Ultra Low Sulphur Fuel.
-However my Russian hosts told me not to believe the signs and to quote "new model Japanese and European cars cannot eat Russian diesel" and then went on the discuss the need to remove polution control equipment and reprogram computers.
+We also occasionally saw signs for Euro diesel which I interpreted as being the European equivalent of the US Ultra Low Sulphur Fuel.
+However my Russian hosts told me not to believe the signs and to quote "new model Japanese and European cars cannot eat Russian diesel" and then went on the discuss the need to remove pollution control equipment and reprogram computers.

 Are frequent and there is some price difference.
 I always tried to use Rosneft (Роснефт) as I was told it sold better quality fuel.